devlaam/Leucine/README.md

 * It runs on JVM, JS and Native, and isolates you from their differences in treading implementation.

 ### Getting started
-The four actor base types you can choose from are:
+The five actor base types you can choose from are:
+* `WideActor`: Accepts all letters from all other actors in the system
-* `AcceptActor`: Accepts letters from all other actors in the system
+* `AcceptActor`: Accepts your letters from all other actors in the system
-* `SelectActor`: Accepts letters only from a selected list of actors (enforced at compile time)
+* `SelectActor`: Accepts your letters from a selected list of actors only
-* `RestrictActor`: Accepts letters only from a selected list of actors where per letter the sender actor may be restricted (enforced at compile time)
+* `RestrictActor`: Accepts your letters from a selected list of actors where per letter the sender actor may be restricted
-* `RefuseActor`: Accepts no letters (use to offload work on an other thread)
+* `RefuseActor`: Accepts no letters (use to offload work on an other thread) All restrictions are enforced at compile time.
+The `WideActor` is comparable to a 'non typed' actor and is mainly for making the transition from an other actor framework to Leucine easier.

 In a simple application it could look something like this:
 ```Scala